Email Tracking for Gmail: The Ultimate Sales Guide

 Improved sales email campaigns

-For salespeople, knowing which emails are getting opened and which links are clicked helps in refining email sequences and nurture campaigns for better effectiveness.
+For salespeople, knowing which emails are getting opened and which links are clicked helps refine email sequences and nurture campaigns for better effectiveness.

 Example of how email tracking can help drive decisions